Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 There are a few things that you should know about traveling to the Galapagos.

-However, the most important information you really need to know is about entry regulation and park regulation.
+However, the most important information you really need to know is about entry regulations and park regulations.
 Being it a protected park, the government has installed specific rules which are more or less implemented, but you need to know before getting there.

 Here is a list of the most important:

 • There is an entry fee of 20 USD that you pay before check-in at a separate counter.
-Here is where they will check your paperwork, which they need to be all in order, and that is:
+Here is where they will check your paperwork, which needs to be all in order, and that is:

 • a printed copy of your travel insurance